-The sensitivity analysis has been determined assuming that the reasonably possible changes in price had occurred as at the balance sheet date and had been applied to the exposure to price risk for the financial instruments in existence at that date and that all other variables remain constant.
-The stated changes represent management's assessment of reasonably possible changes in price over the period until the next balance sheet date.
-The analysis has been performed on the same basis for 2013.
+The sensitivity analysis has been determined assuming that the reasonably possible changes in price had occurred as at the end of each reporting period and had been applied to the exposure to price risk for the financial instruments in existence at that date and that all other variables remain constant.
+The stated changes represent management's assessment of reasonably possible changes in price over the period until the end of next reporting period.
+The analysis has been performed on the same basis for 2014.